teems-org/teems-solver/README.md

 In order to facilitate the solver build, a prebuilt Docker image with all dependencies is available.
 The user must only link to their local HSL libraries to complete the build.
 For developers and others preferring to build from scratch, a Dockerfile containing the full build is available as well.
-The build time for the ``full build" is roughly 1 hour.
+The build time for the expedited build is about 5 minutes while the full build takes about 40 minutes depending on your system.

 #### Prebuilt installation